 Redwood City Campus

 As with the main campus, sustainability is a cornerstone of the Redwood City campus design and culture, with extensive thought given to opportunities to advance progress and innovations.
-If you have specific questions or ideas, or would like to get involved with sustainability at Redwood City, please e-mail SustainableRWC@stanford.edu.
-You can also check out our quick overview of what's new (or stayed the same), and consider getting involved in the Sustainability Working Team.
+If you have specific questions or ideas, or would like to get involved with the sustainability working group at Redwood City, please contact us.

 Department membership includes: